 Additionally, an offset mortgage provides you with the flexibility that you can draw the money back should you need it at any time.
 However, you will lose the benefits of the balances from your offset.

 Interest rates on these flexible offset mortgages are normally higher.
-Your mortgage broker will help you see if it is right for you.
+Our team of mortgage brokers will help you see if it is right for you.

 How Anstee & Co can help with your mortgage.

 We are a firm of Independent Mortgage Brokers.
 This means that we look at all of the mortgage options open to you.
+This unlike some mortgage advisers who will only offer their own products or work from a limited panel.
 Our advice is unbiased.
 We can show you how an offset mortgage works to see if it is the right solution for you.

-The initial fact-finding meeting is free and without obligation so why not arrange a meeting today.
+The initial meeting is free and without obligation so why not arrange a meeting today.